-Replicators shall include with each Certified Content that they produce a Content Hash Table (CHT).
-The CHT consists of a series of cryptographic hash values calculated by the replicator, which cover the complete content, including any unencrypted content included on the same media with encrypted content.
+Replicators shall include with each Certified Content (i.e., content signed with an AACS Content Certificate), that they produce a Content Hash Table (CHT).
+The CHT consists of a series of cryptographic hash values calculated by the replicator, which cover the complete content, including any unencrypted content included on the same media with AACS Content.
 For storage media that contain more than one physical layer, the storage medium may contain a separate Content Hash Table for each layer.
-Details of CHT format, calculation and storage are specific to each supported format, and are provided in the Format-specific books of this specification.
+Details of CHT format, calculation and storage are specific to each supported format, and are provided in the format-specific books of this specification.

-The inclusion of a Content Hash Table, together with the use of its digest in signing the Content Certificate, enables licensed products to verify a correspondence between the Content Certificate and the pre-recorded content with which it is used.
+The inclusion of a Content Hash Table, together with the use of its digest in signing the Content Certificate, enables Licensed Products to verify a correspondence between the Content Certificate and the pre-recorded content with which it is used.
 If this verification fails, access to such content shall be aborted.
-When providing access to Certified Content, the licensed product shall calculate the series of content hash values using the same algorithm used by the replicator, and shall abort such access if at any time a calculated hash value does not match the corresponding hash value provided by the replicator in the CHT.
-Unless the licensed product has a robust means of detecting a change of the pre-recorded storage medium, it must re-verify that the hash of the CHT is the same as the Content Hash Table Digest contained in the Content Certificate whenever a CHT is re-read from the medium.
+When providing access to Certified Content, the Licensed Product shall calculate the series of content hash values using the same algorithm used by the replicator, and shall abort such access if at any time a calculated hash value does not match the corresponding hash value provided by the replicator in the CHT.
+Unless the Licensed Product has a robust means of detecting a change of the pre-recorded storage medium, it shall re-verify that the hash of the CHT is the same as the Content Hash Table Digest contained in the Content Certificate whenever a CHT is re-read from the medium.